Get off the beaten path and beyond the usual tourist highlights with these fun and unusual things to do in Paris…

 Recommended by: Noel, Travel Photo Discovery

 If you are visiting Paris and enjoying all the lovely attractions of the city, make sure you also have some time to visit the iconic Galleries Lafayette.
-One of the most spectacular department stores in the city, the windows outside are stunning, while the gorgeous interior stained glass center is a show stopper.
-And visiting the rooftop deck outside is a must do.
+One of the most spectacular department stores in the city, the windows outside are stunning, while the gorgeous interior stained glass centre is a show stopper.
+And visiting the rooftop deck outside is a must-do.

-If you are looking for more fun and free activities around the city, check out my post on free things to do around Paris here for inspiration and tips of what to see and do that are absolutely free.
+If you’re looking for more fun and free activities around the city, check out my post on free things to do around Paris here for inspiration and tips on what to see and do that are absolutely free.

 11 – Join the Pari Roller